South Carolina Personal Injury Lawyer

 Do Not Sign Any Documents

-Therefore, do not sign anything without first consulting an attorney.
-If you are given documents to sign, tell the insurer that you’ll get back to them after you speak with your lawyer.
+Therefore, do not sign anything without first consulting a South Carolina personal injury attorney.
+If you are given documents to sign, tell the insurer that youโ€™ll get back to them after you speak with your lawyer.

 Document Everything

-Retain an SC Personal Injury Attorney
+Retain a South Carolina Personal Injury Attorney

-It’s simply not a good idea to go up against an insurance company on your own.
+Itโ€™s simply not a good idea to go up against an insurance company on your own.
 They have training and extensive practice in persuading or fooling people into giving up their rights.
-Instead, contact an attorney right after your accident.
+Instead, contact a personal injury lawyer in Greenville, SC, right after your accident.
 Doing so will save you a lot of trouble and maximize your chances of getting fair compensation.
-Ideally, you’ll have hired a lawyer by the time an insurance company reaches out to you.
+Ideally, youโ€™ll have hired a lawyer by the time an insurance company reaches out to you.

 South Carolina Personal Injury Statute of Limitations